drbeardsly/DS3AllinoneRandomizer/README.md

 To interact with the tracker:
-1) Right click the Browser source of the Tracker, and then click on Interact
-2) Move or resize the window accordingly to interact with the tracker
+1) Right click the Browser source of the Tracker, and then click on Interact Use the window that shows up to interact with the tracker.
+It can be resized or moved wherever you want.

 # Credits: